udaysankar01/Conway-Game-of-Life-Simulation/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to each cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the previous generation.
 The rules continue to be applied repreatedly to create further generations.

+Steps to Follow:

+1. Setup the simulation loop
+2. Create the grid
+3. Tracking of live neighbours
+4. Implement the game rules
+5. Custom initial state